aslinedvinsson/Artzy/README.md

 ![](docs/fbpost2.png)

 ### Email Marketing
-We will launch an email newsletter to keep subscribers informed about new arrivals, exclusive offers, and upcoming sales.
+Artzy launch an email newsletter to keep subscribers informed about new arrivals, exclusive offers, and upcoming sales.
 This strategy is intended to encourage repeat visits and foster a community around the brand.

 # UI/UX Design
 Artzy e-commerce platform is a vibrant gateway to creativity, featuring an inspiring homepage alive with color, designed to captivate and draw art lovers into a world of visual delight.
 With a minimalist approach, I’ve chosen a white background for browsing art, ensuring each piece stands out with its true colors and details, offering a clean and focused viewing experience akin to an exclusive gallery.

 Navigation on my site is intentionally streamlined and intuitive, allowing you to explore curated collections effortlessly.
 The visual design emphasizes a user-friendly interface, highlighting simplicity and ease, making the discovery and acquisition of art an enjoyable and straightforward journey for every visitor.

-By focusing on a clean, engaging, and easy-to-navigate experience, I aim to enrich the art buying process, turning it into a journey of discovery and inspiration for all who visit.

 ## Wireframes